haganenoneko/haganenoneko.github.io/_posts/2024-11-07-Basic Review of Wave Physics (No Math).md

 <div class="image-container" style="margin: 2rem auto; max-width: 800px; text-align: center;">
   <img src="https://raw.githubusercontent.com/haganenoneko/haganenoneko.github.io/refs/heads/master/_posts/images/2024-11-06-22-27-41.png" alt="Wave phase" style="max-width: 100%; height: auto; border-radius: 8px; box-shadow: 0 4px 8px rgba(0,0,0,0.1);" />
   <p style="margin: 0.5rem 0; color: #666; font-style: italic; font-size: 0.9em;">
   <i>A phase is the position of a wave at a point in time (instant) on a waveform cycle.
-It provides a measurement of exactly where the wave is positioned within its cycle.  <a href=https://upload.wikimedia.org/wikipedia/commons/thumb/c/cc/3_phase_AC_waveform.svg/1024px-3_phase_AC_waveform.svg.png>Source.</a></i>
+It provides a measurement of exactly where the wave is positioned within its cycle.  </i>
   </p>
 </div>